Claire-Fisher/Donofy/TESTING.md

 ***
 **Profile Page: My Donofy Tab**
 * Expected:
-  * Guest user's cannot access profile pages.
-Redirect to sign in if attempt made by forcing the url.
+  * Guest users cannot access profile pages.
+Redirect to sign in if an attempt is made by forcing the url.
   * Tab navigation allows the user to flick through different sections of their profile information.
 Tab changes colour to indicate which section the user is viewing.
-  * (Favourtes list has already been tested as part of Charities/Charity Detail Testing).
+  * (Favourites list has already been tested as part of Charities/Charity Detail Testing).
   * If no favourites.
-Direct user to the charites page.
+Direct user to the Charites page.
   * Donation total reflects the current entries in the listed inputs.
-  * "Your favourited charities" title number accurately reflects the favourited list length.
+  * "Your favourited charities" title number accurately reflects the favourites list length.
   * Inputs values will:
     - Accept integers.
     - Accept 0.